 Click here to read more about Erskine’s Special Education department.

-- Washington Post America’s Most Challenging High Schools
+- Washington Post America’s Most Challenging High School for the third time

 There are 86 employees, 39 of whom are Erskine alumni.